-- You must have your dog microchipped
+- Dog must be microchipped

 - Wait 21 days after the primary vaccination before travel

-The validity of Animal Health Certificates are as follows:
+Animal Health Certificates are valid for:

 - 10 days after the date of issue for entry into the EU